wavesplatform/waves-lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

 - [Waves IDE](https://waves-ide.com/):
     1. Open the [Waves IDE](https://waves-ide.com/) with a signed in account;
-    2. Click "+" in the right corner of the script, select "dApp script":
+    2. Click "+" in the right corner of the IDE, select "dApp script":
     ![](./images/dApp_setup_1.png)
-    3. Wrtie the Ride script code and click "Deploy":
+    3. Write the Ride script code and click "Deploy":
     ![](./images/dapp_setup_2.png)
     4. Select the account and the tool that you would sign this [transaction](https://docs.waves.tech/en/blockchain/transaction-type/set-script-transaction) with.<br>
     After this, publish the dApp script.<br>